teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 7. deploy the VDB

-*  deploy for reading/writing to a single cache
+*  deploy for reading/writing to a remote cache
 	- copy files infinispan-dsl-cache-vdb.xml and infinispan-dsl-cache-vdb.xml.dodeploy to {jbossas.server.dir}/standalone/deployments

-*  deploy for materialization
-	- copy files jdg-remote-cache-mat-vdb.xml and jdg-remote-cache-mat-vdb.xml.dodeploy to {jbossas.server.dir}/standalone/deployments

-8. JDG initialization
+8. JDG Remote Cache initialization

-*  If using the read/write to a single cache, run the sample application to preload some data.

->> Note:  do not run this if doing materialization
+_NOTE: The following build command assumes you have configured your Maven user settings.
+If you have not, you must include Maven setting arguments on the command line.
+See [Build and Deploy the Quickstarts](../../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

+1. Make sure you have started the JDG as described above.
+2. Open a command line and navigate to the root directory of this quickstart.
+3. Type this command to build and deploy the archive:

+        mvn clean install

+4. This will create a file at `target/jboss-remote-query-quickstart.jar`

+5. Run the example application in its directory:

         mvn exec:java

-Using the application to create objects in the cache
+Using the application
 ---------------------
+Basic usage scenarios can look like this (keyboard shortcuts will be shown to you upon start):

     Available actions:
     0. Display available actions
     1. Add person
     2. Remove person
     3. Add phone to person
     4. Remove phone from person
-         5. Query persons by name
+    5. Display all persons
-         6. Query persons by phone
+    6. Query persons by name
-         7. Query memo by author
+    7. Query persons by phone
-         8. Display all cache entries
-         9. Quit\n
+    8. Quit

-Type `9` to exit the application.
+Type `8` to exit the application.

 # Query Demonstrations